When Should You Take Jewelry to a Jeweler? Professional Maintenance Guide

 Professional jewelry maintenance is an essential investment in preserving the beauty, structural integrity, and value of your fine jewelry.
 While at-home care handles daily maintenance, professional services address structural issues, perform specialized treatments, and provide expert assessment that ensures your treasured pieces remain in optimal condition.

-Remember: Regular professional maintenance is far less expensive than emergency repairs or replacing lost gemstones.
+At DEEVE, we offer comprehensive professional jewelry services including complimentary inspections, cleaning, prong tightening, and expert repairs.
 Schedule annual inspections, address issues promptly, and your fine jewelry will remain beautiful and secure for generations to come.